Kuma Protocol

 For the tokens within the KUMA Swap, the KUMA Protocol receives Central banks rates.

-Read the Smart Contract Architecture to learn more about Central bank rates.
+Read the to learn more about Central bank rates.